Thyroid

 • Egg yolks

-• Fortified foods (milk, cereals)
+• Fortified foods

-Foods to Avoid:
+Foods to Limit or Avoid:

 Regimen for Thyroid Health

-1. Consistent Medication
+1. Consistent Medical Guidance

 2. Regular Exercise